vpai/vpai.github.io/_posts/2016-05-21-biking-across-the-us.md

 ---
 layout: post
 title: I'm riding my 🚲 across 🇺🇸 this summer
+tags:
+- biking
+- usa
+- bike & build
 ---

-The date is quickly approaching — in just a few weeks I'll be hopping on a bicycle and riding over 3800 miles across North America (!).
+The date is quickly approaching — in just a few weeks I'll be hopping on a bicycle and pedaling over 3800 miles across North America (!).
 I'll be 1 of 32 humans riding from Portland, Maine west to Santa Barbara, California over the course of 2.5 months along the following route: